Hurt by the General Motors Ignition Switch Defect?

 Proven Results for Defective Vehicle Claims

 Our accident attorneys have gained significant injury settlements and verdicts in a number of high-profile car defect cases.
-This work in vehicle safety lawsuits has forced the auto industry to create and then follow safety standards that better protects consumers.
+This work in vehicle safety lawsuits has forced the auto industry to create and then follow safety standards that better protect consumers.
 Our accomplishments include:

 - Our law firm represented more than 200 people for damages in more than 50 separate accidents involving the Ford-Firestone tire tread that lead to numerous Ford Explorer rollover crashes.